zhangcathleen/cs50_project1/README.md

 Hello!

 I hope yall are having a fabulous day.
-This is my version of Project 1 - Web Programming with Python and Javascript.
+This is my version of Project 1 - Web Programming with Python and Javascript: Potato Book Reviews

 1. Index Page
    index()